mohmehdi/mohmehdi.github.io/_projects/Puzzle8.md

     title: "Puzzle 8"
 ---
 ***Designing and implementation of:***
-An IDA* and A* approach to find a solution for puzzle 8 problem for the AI course
+An IDA* and A* approach to solving puzzle 8 for the course on artificial intelligence
 {% include gallery caption="Puzzle 8" %}

 Puzzle 8 is a classic problem with a relatively large space to search for the solution
-This project was really helpful to practice on the ways to optimize a search algorithm
+This project was a great way to practice optimizing search algorithms

 source code avalible here:
 * [Github repo](https://github.com/mohmehdi/Puzzle8_A_IDA_star)